jmanuoz/Vocabulary-based-Method-for-Quantify-Controversy/README.md

   - Predict tags
   - Measure controversy

+-It is important to give permission to create files inside the folder and to give execution permission to file calcular if you want to use it
+- Example: ./calcular bigil
   ## Datasets

   Datasets used in the paper are in following link https://drive.google.com/drive/folders/16vD9oMI7nPYxJkBTS_bCLueQTPlmPy66?usp=sharing.
 To test them you will have to download and store them in datasets folder.
 New datasets collected by crear_grafo.R will store in same folder.